dustinpfister/blog_posts/_posts/lodash_is.md

 ## 2 - lodash is a functional programing library

 Saying that lodash is a functional programing library is another way one could go about defining what lodash is.
 However it might still require a little elaboration beyond just saying that.
 Functional programing is a style of programing in which a functions output is the result of only its arguments.
 The same arguments will aways result in the same result being returned in so called pure functions that follow this functional programing rule.
-This is on contrast to imperative programming in which something weird involving application state, the scope chain or a class instance could result in a different result being returned even when called with the same arguments.
+This is in contrast to imperative programming in which something weird involving application state, the scope chain or a class instance could result in a different result being returned even when called with the same arguments.

 ### 2.1 - Mutation of arguments

-A big part of functional programing is having methods that do no mutate arguments.
+A big part of functional programing is having methods that do not mutate arguments.
 If you write a methods that takes an object as an argument what is returned is a new object that is created from that object, rather than mutating the given object.
 A good example of this would be the \_.slice method and the native Array.prototype.slice method.

 The \_.slice method accepts an array as the first argument followed by starting and ending array index values that are to be used to create a new array from that given array.